 Taking payments is crucial to any business, because the quicker you get paid, the healthier your cash flow could be.
-Here are some of the options for taking payments in your business.
+Here are some of the options for accepting payments in your business.

+Most cards feature contactless ‘tap & go’® technology that allows customers to simply hold their card or payment-enabled mobile device close to the EFTPOS machine to make a payment.
+No signature or PIN is required up to an agreed limit.
 EFTPOS machines can read a card’s magnetic stripe or its embedded chip.
-Most cards feature contactless ‘tap & go’ technology that allows customers to simply hold their card or enabled mobile device close to the EFTPOS machine to make a payment.
-No signature or PIN is required up to an agreed limit.

-There are two main types of EFTPOS machines:
+There are two main types of EFTPOS machine:

-1. A standalone EFTPOS machine – such as Westpac EFTPOS Now
+1. A standalone EFTPOS machine – such as EFTPOS Now

-2. An EFTPOS machine that integrates with a compatible Point of Sale (POS) system – such as Westpac Presto Smart, that wirelessly connects to a wide variety of POS systems and EFTPOS Connect, that integrates with over 500 POS systems via Linkly software.
+2. An EFTPOS machine that integrates with a compatible point of sale (POS) system – such as Presto Smart, that wirelessly connects to a wide variety of POS systems and EFTPOS Connect, that integrates with over 500 POS systems via Linkly software.

-If you’re running a business on the go you can choose a mobile EFTPOS terminal, such as EFTPOS Now, that doesn't need to be connected to power or phone lines.
+If you’re running a business on the go you can choose a mobile EFTPOS terminal, such as EFTPOS Now, that doesn't need to be permanently connected to power.

 For portability and convenience these units run off rechargeable battery packs and use mobile data (using your bank's preferred network provider).
-This enables you to take the sale straight to your customer for instant card payment – at their table or home, your market stall, or wherever your business operates.
+This enables you to take the sale straight to your customer for instant card payment – for example, at their table, or wherever your business operates.

 At the end of each trading day, you 'settle' the terminal to access that day's takings.
 Depending on your payments provider, you may receive daily business takings on the same day, or it might take a few days to receive the funds.
-With Westpac Instant Settlement, you can receive your EFTPOS takings in an instant.
+With Westpac Instant Settlement, you receive your EFTPOS takings instantly on daily settlement.
 Learn more about Westpac Instant Settlement1.

 Make sure you are clear about the fees and charges before choosing your payments provider.
-Look out for monthly plan fees, card transaction fees and one-off establishment fees.
-Additional fees may be charged for extra machines, stationery and dispute investigations.
+Look out for monthly fees, merchant service fees and one-off establishment or hardware fees.
+Additional fees may be charged for extra machines, stationery, dispute investigations and to process American Express/UnionPay cards.
 Read more about EFTPOS machine costs or download our .